LabinotVila/oci-image-java-distroless-debian-mount-s3/README.md

 This is a demo project that demonstrates the creation of an `OCI`-image using `Bazel` and Google `Distroless`.
 The created image contains `mount-s3` as a built-in command which is installed using `apt` in a `Debian` distribution.

+For the sake of simplicity, this image is `arm64` architecture based.

 ### Overview

 ### Requirements